jhutchins/virtualenv/README.md

 * View currently selected environment in the status bar
 * Activate a different environment
-* Make a new environment
+* Create a new environment
 * Deactivate an environment

 ## Future